ChadsArcade/VMMenu/README.md

 ![alt text](https://raw.githubusercontent.com/ChadsArcade/VMMenu/master/pics/LinuxVMMenu1.jpg "Linux VMMenu in a window")

 Linux doesn't support parallel port DMA so requires a different environment variable to DOS:

 ZVGPORT=P{port} M{monitor type}

-port is usually 378 - check your BIOS.
+port is usually 378 - check your BIOS.\
-Monitor type is made up of a combination of 5 bits:
+Monitor type is made up of a combination of 5 bits:\
-0x01  flip the display in the X direction
+0x01  flip the display in the X direction\
-0x02  flip the display in the Y direction
+0x02  flip the display in the Y direction\
-0x04  if set, handle the spot killer
+0x04  if set, handle the spot killer\
-0x08  if set, mix colors down to B&W
+0x08  if set, mix colors down to B&W\
-0x10  if set, no overscanning is allow (1024x768 max clip) e.g. M4 = standard colour monitor with spot killer, M12=standard B&W monitor with spot killer e.g. export ZVGPORT="P378 M4"
+0x10  if set, no overscanning is allowed (1024x768 max clip)

+e.g. M4 = standard colour monitor with spot killer, M12=standard B&W monitor with spot killer\
+e.g. export ZVGPORT="P378 M4"

 ## Building on DOS